toddbranch/ECE383/labs/lab4/index.md

 ## Lab Overview

-In this lab, you will interface a number of peripherals to a simple PicoBlaze processor.
+In the first portion of this lab, you will interface a number of peripherals to a simple PicoBlaze processor.
 By using a USB-to-UART bridge, you will create a program that can take a command written over your computer’s serial port (i.e., remote terminal) and read or write to any one of your input or output peripherals.
 Specifically, you will need to control the following on your development board: LEDs and switches.
-All characters typed by the user must be echoed.

 In the second part of the lab, you will implement the same logic, but use the MicroBlaze processor instead.
 You will also add a VGA output peripheral.

 ## System Overview

 Your software will read in three digit commands along with optional parameters.
 The list of commands you must implement is provided in Table 1.
-The commands are executed by your code as soon as the user finished typing (i.e., they do not have to press “Enter”).
+The commands are executed by your code as soon as the user finishes typing (i.e., they do not have to press "Enter").

 | Command | Description |
 | :-: | :-: |